 tie-v; 5 Senses

-Sense Number 1: fasten or restrain something/body to another
+Sense Number 1: fasten or restrain one thing with another

 Examples: